Bluff Dale, Texas: Housing

 The median home cost in Bluff Dale is $208,600.
 Home appreciation the last year has been -0.36 percent.

 Cost of living

 Compared to the rest of the country, Bluff Dale's cost of living is 16.43% lower than average.

 Education

-Bluff Dale public schools spend $6,770 per student.
-The average school expenditure in the U.S. is $6,058.
-There are about 11 students per teacher in Bluff Dale (zip 76433).
+Bluff Dale public schools spend $6,770 per student compared to the average of $6,058 in the US.
+There are about 11 students per teacher in Bluff Dale.
+Bluff Dale competes in UIL.

 Historical markers

 Bluff Dale Suspension Bridge

 This iron bridge was open to the public spanning the Paluxy River in 1891.

 It is located along Berry Creek Rd.
 (CR-149), ¼ mile N. of US-377 in Erath County Texas.

 While the historical marker identifies the bridge as a suspension bridge, it is actually a cable stayed bridge design, and as such is probably the oldest of its type in the United States.

 Bluff Dale Tabernacle

 Built in 1906; the land was donated by Andrew Glenn.
 Community events, funerals, and school graduations are held here.
 Originally used for early denominations in revivals that lasted for days.

 Recorded Texas Historic Landmark, Texas Historical Commission, 1982.